Since 2011 the Moonee Valley Racing Club (MVRC) have been planning for a major redevelopment of their racecourse site in Moonee Ponds.

-Council is working very closely with the Racecourse to ensure any proposed development is in line with the requirements of the planning scheme and we will ensure the community is kept fully informed throughout the process.
+We are working very closely with the Racecourse to ensure any proposed development is in line with the requirements of the planning scheme and we will ensure the community is kept fully informed throughout the process.

-Council’s focus will be on ensuring the best possible outcome for both the site and the local community.
+Our focus will be on ensuring the best possible outcome for both the site and the local community.

 May 2016 update

 The Moonee Valley Planning Scheme has been amended to include the required changes within the Activity Centre Zone (ACZ).
 The Moonee Valley Racecourse (MVRC) is included within Schedule 1, Precinct 9 – Racecourse Residential and Mixed Use Precinct.